How to Use Umami with Astro: Complete Guide

 Wrapping Up

 Umami gives you the analytics you need without the privacy baggage.
 For Astro sites, the integration is a single script tag.
-No npm packages, no build plugins, no configuration complexity.
+No client npm packages, no build plugins, no configuration complexity.
 You get pageviews, referrers, device stats, and custom events in a clean dashboard.
 If you care about your visitors' privacy and want an analytics tool that respects it, Umami is the best open-source option available.

 Related Articles